oren/oren.github.io/strategy/workshop/powerpoint/index.md

 ---

-## All the steps in one page
+## Summary of all the steps in this workshop
 1. Write a customer, a need, and dependencies
 1. Draw a map
-1. Move the dependencies
+1. Locate the dependency on the evolution axis
-1. Add trends to the map
+1. Add climatic patters
-1. Add moves to the map
+1. Add doctrine
-1. Add strategic moves
+1. Add gameplay
 1. Decide on actions
+1. Take actions

 ---